xoors/design-guide/README.md

 The aims of this software design are to:

-+ Define a list of the recommended best practices, technology standards, frameworks, and design patterns to be used as a common development standard for developers.
++ Define a recommended design guide to be used as a common development standard for developers.
 + Set a path for adopting and/or migrating to the recommended design guide.
 + Ensure consistency and future extendability of the design.
 + Achieve high maintainability of the code.
-+ Achieve high code coverage & compatibility across various of client devices, as well as across client and server.
++ Achieve build once and run in as many devices as possible.
++ Achieve highest code coverage at the server-side and client-side.
+This will be an implementation of isomorphic design.

 At the high-level, the design consists of 3 main layers: